Giants vs. Mariners Player Props Betting Odds

 Davis Stats

-- Davis takes a three-game streak with at least one hit into this one.
-During his last five outings he is hitting .211 with two doubles, a walk and an RBI.
+- Davis brings a four-game streak with at least one hit into this contest.
+In his last five games he is hitting .286 with two doubles, a walk and an RBI.

 Davis Recent Games